Recipes of Coos River

 I don’t see you at the end of the dinner table.

-You would buy the freshest ingredients, prep, cook, and clean.
+You would buy the freshest ingredients, prep, cook,

 I saw the river current of your life run up a creek